Choosing an Evaluation Platform: 10 Questions to Ask Before You Buy

 Step Seven: Pricing, ROI, and Total Cost of Ownership

-Higher-than-expected costs cause 33% of buyer regret.
+Unexpected costs are a common source of buyer frustration, especially when usage or overage fees aren’t transparent.
 Understanding true costs requires looking beyond sticker prices.
 Pricing models vary seat-based, usage-based, or hybrid approaches.

 Hidden costs include implementation fees, data ingestion charges, overage costs, and premium features.
 Request detailed pricing covering all potential costs, not just base subscriptions.